Working on Zendesk automations, triggers, macros, views, etc.

 For any changes to the content of Zendesk views, macros, triggers and automations consider their impact first.
 If your changes go beyond something like fixing a typo or updating a link and have broader repercussions for the team, consider the Change Management in GitLab Support handbook page.
 Otherwise you can suggest your changes directly via a merge request in the relevant managed content project.

-For creating new content or renaming existing content (e.g. a new macro, or renaming a view), an STM issue is required as Support Operations has to handle these actions.
+For creating new content or renaming existing content (e.g. a new macro, or renaming a view), an STM issue is required as Customer Support Operations has to handle these actions.
 The managed content projects only allow managing content of existing items.

 Managed content projects